MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

 ## JSON strings

-* If your command is only going to run on Bash (or Zsh), use single quotes to preserve the content inside the JSON string.
+* Use single quotes to preserve the content inside a JSON string.
 Single quotes are necessary when supplying inline JSON values.
-For example, this JSON is correct in Bash: `'{"key": "value"}'`.
+For example, this JSON is correct in both Bash and PowerShell: `'{"key": "value"}'`.

 * If your command runs at a Windows Command Prompt, you must use double quotes.
-If the value contains double quotes, you must escape it.
-The equivalent of the above JSON string in Cmd.exe is `"{\"key\": \"value\"}"`.
+The equivalent of the above JSON string in Cmd.exe is `"{"key":"value"}" `.

+* If the JSON value contains double quotes, you must escape them.

 * When working with JSON parameter values, consider using Azure CLI's `@<file>` convention and bypass the shell's interpretation mechanisms.